 And it’s efficient, too.
 When I work with novelists, we find traction fast!
 Which is good news for us both—because it means you can write more great novels for me to read!

-Considering the benefits of the Plot Clock, it won’t surprise you that I co-wrote the book on it: PLOTTING YOUR NOVEL WITH THE PLOT CLOCK.
+Considering my appreciation of the Plot Clock, it won’t surprise you that I co-wrote the book on it: PLOTTING YOUR NOVEL WITH THE PLOT CLOCK.
 (Yes, it’s a pretty pedestrian title.
 But that’s fine—as long as it helps you write sensational novels, right?)

 So, if you’re a pantser, not a plotter?
 Can I still help you write your novel?
 Yes!
 I trust the Plot Clock to address a lot of plotting issues.
 But, equally, I admire the courage and tenacity it takes pantsers to wander through the dark, mysterious woods of their creativity and hack out a path that will eventually lead them to their story.

-Jamie’s guidance provides fuel to keep my writing moving forward.
-Whether I’m just beginning a new project, trying to dig my way out of a messy middle, or adding the finishing touches, her input has been invaluable.
+Whether I’m just beginning a new project, trying to dig my way out of a messy middle, or adding the finishing touches, Jamie’s input has been invaluable.
 She has a unique talent—almost a sixth sense, really—that enables her to immediately understand the heart of a piece and respond with constructive, motivational critique. —Julie Compton, author of TELL NO LIES and RESCUING OLIVIA (Macmillan), and the TNL sequel, KEEP NO SECRETS (Fresh Fork)

 Jamie!
 We nailed it!
 Amazing brains clicking together, and I now have a solid first act, broken down scene by scene.
-So many thanks for your dedication and willingness to stick it out, Jamie! —Anne Hawkinson, co-author, SCOTLAND’S KNIGHT, multiple Royal Palm Literary Award winner
+So many thanks for your dedication and willingness to stick it out, Jamie! —Anne Hawkinson, author, THE MYSTERY AT MOZ HOLLOW; co-author, SCOTLAND’S KNIGHT

 Just compared this draft of my novel to the first version.
 With your help, I honed my characters’ motivations and successfully overhauled my plot.
 You provided tons of encouragement, copious brainstorming, and kind words every step of the way.
 THANK YOU! —Cindy Knoebel